 Natural gas leaks:

+Trees need to breathe oxygen by their roots.
+The gas displaces the oxygen.
 The cities of Brookline.
 Hingham, Milton, Nahant, and Saugus all have pending legal actions against National Grid totally over $2,000,000 in damage to public shade trees.

 Are an extraordinarily potent greenhouse gas.